jgrivolla/coling2014-nlp-framework-workshop/proposal.md

 Length
 ------
- (2. The desired workshop length (one day, two days or a half day) and an estimate of the number of attendees.)
+ _2. The desired workshop length (one day, two days or a half day) and an estimate of the number of attendees._

 The last UIMA workshop (http://uima.apache.org/gscl13.html) had 9 paper presentations (plus one invited talk) and around 20 attendees.
 It was a full day workshop.
+This workshop has a broader scope as it also addresses users of other analysis frameworks (in particular GATE) and may therefore attract more contributions.

 Organisers
 ----------
- (3. The names, postal addresses, phone numbers, and email addresses of the organisers, with one-paragraph statements of their research interests and areas of expertise.)
+ _3. The names, postal addresses, phone numbers, and email addresses of the organisers, with one-paragraph statements of their research interests and areas of expertise._

 Jens Grivolla
 GLiCom